-James S. House, a world-renowned scholar who has been a leader in recognizing and demonstrating that health and illness are influenced by psychosocial processes, has been selected as the Henry Russel Lecturer for 2013 — one of the university’s highest honors for a senior member of its active faculty.
+Fawwaz Ulaby, known nationally and internationally for his accomplishments in applied electromagnetics, has been selected as the Henry Russel Lecturer for 2014 — one of the university’s highest honors for a senior member of its active faculty.

-In addition, two faculty researchers will receive the Henry Russel Award, one of the highest honors the university bestows upon junior faculty.
+In addition, three faculty researchers will receive the Henry Russel Award, one of the highest honors the university bestows upon junior faculty.
 They are:

-The honorees are selected by the Russel Awards Faculty Advisory Committee, chaired by Janet Weiss, dean of the Rackham Graduate School.
+The honorees are selected for recommendation by the Russel Awards Faculty Advisory Committee, chaired by Janet Weiss, dean of the Rackham Graduate School.

 The Henry Russel Lectureship is awarded each year to a U-M professor in recognition of exceptional achievements in research, scholarship or creative endeavors, and an outstanding record of teaching, mentoring and service.
-House will present the Russel Lecture March 14.
+Ulaby will present the Russel Lecture in the spring of 2014.

 The Russel Award and the Henry Russel Lectureship were established in 1925 with a bequest from Henry Russel of Detroit who received three degrees from U-M.